hannan-emily/Front-end-Developer-Interview-Questions/questions/javascript-questions.md

 * What's a typical use case for anonymous functions?
 * How do you organize your code? (module pattern, classical inheritance?)
 * What's the difference between host objects and native objects?
+<span>* Javascript has built in objects awvailable for use.
+These are native objects to JS.
+These include Math, Eval, parseInt, replace, etc...
+Host objects are built and used by a specific enviornment (not global / native).
+These can include getElementById, window, document, querySelectorAll, etc. *</span>
 * Difference between: `function Person(){}`, `var person = Person()`, and `var person = new Person()`?
 * What's the difference between `.call` and `.apply`?
 * Explain `Function.prototype.bind`.